KEAllison-pro/KEAllison-pro/README.md

 - # Hi, I'm Katharine Allison (KEAllison) 👋

 ## About Me
-I'm a data scientist and AI/ML enthusiast with a background in business analytics and systems analyst.
+I'm a data scientist and AI/ML enthusiast with a background in business analytics and systems analysis.

 ## 🔍 Current Projects
 - **AI/ML Data Science Portfolio** – Exploring predictive finance and heathcare, fraud detection, and NLP.